Sex education: Sweden

 In Sweden, sex education was established in 1921 for secondary education and in 1942 for all grades.
 The subject is usually started in kindergarten and continues cumulatively throughout the student's entire schooling.
 This sexual education is incorporated into different subjects such as biology and history.
 The Swedish Association for Sexuality Education (RFSU) has a sex education that emphasizes "sexual diversity, freedom and enjoyment", and the RFSU collaborate frequently with government organizations such as the National Institute of Public Health.
-Alongside this emphasis of sexual diversity, Swedish sex education has equal incorporations of lesbian and gay sexuality as well as heterosexual sexuality.
-They provide knowledge about masturbation, oral and anal sex as well as heterosexual, genital intercourse.
+Alongside this emphasis on sexual diversity, Swedish sex education has equal incorporations of lesbian and gay sexuality as well as heterosexual sexuality.
+They provide knowledge about masturbation, oral and anal sex, as well as heterosexual genital intercourse.

 Switzerland

 In Switzerland, the content and amount of sex education is decided at the cantonal level.
-In Geneva, courses have been given at the secondary level first for girls since 1926 and compulsory programs have been implemented at secondary level for all classes since the 1950s.
+In Geneva, courses have been offered at the secondary level for girls since 1926, and compulsory programs have been implemented for all classes since the 1950s.
 In most French-speaking cantons since the 1970s, generalized courses have been implemented by states with duly formed and trained specialists working within school health services at the secondary level.

-Interventions in primary schools were started during the 1980s, with the basic objective of empowering children, strengthening their resources, and giving the capacity to discriminate what is right or wrong based upon what is and is not allowed by law and society.
-They are also given knowledge of their own rights, told that they can have their own feelings about themselves, and informed on whom to talk to in case they feel uncomfortable about a private matter and wish to talk about it.
+Interventions in primary schools began in the 1980s, with the basic objective of empowering children, strengthening their resources, and giving them the capacity to distinguish right from wrong based on what is and is not allowed by law and society.
+They are also given knowledge of their rights, told that they can have their own feelings, and informed about whom to talk to if they feel uncomfortable about a private matter and wish to discuss it.

-Finally, the objectives include an enforcement of their capacity to decide for themselves and their ability to express their feelings about a situation and say "no".
-In secondary schools, there are programs at ages 13–14 and 16–17 with the basic objective to give students a secure moment with caring, well-informed adults.
+Finally, the objectives include enforcing their capacity to decide for themselves and their ability to express their feelings about a situation and to say "no".
+In secondary schools, there are programs for ages 13–14 and 16–17 with the basic objective of giving students a secure moment with caring, well-informed adults.
 With confidentiality and mutual respect, students can talk to an adult who understands youth needs and what they should know about sexual life in conformity with age and maturity.

 In the German part of the country, the situation is somewhat different.
-Sex education as a school implemented program is a fairly recent subject, the responsibility given to school teachers.
+Sex education as a school-implemented program is a fairly recent subject, with the responsibility given to school teachers.
 Though federal structures give authority to each state to decide, there are efforts, notably under the auspices of Santé sexuelle Suisse – the Swiss branch of IPPF (International Planned Parenthood Federation) – to look for and propose possible models of application which take into account all factors of sex education according to their different levels of concern, parents, teachers, and external experts.